Franz Kempf: Early life and education

-Kempf was born in Melbourne on 20 June 1926 and studied at the National Gallery of Victoria Art School, then (between 1957 and 1960) in Perugia, Italy and with Oscar Kokoschka in Salzburg, Austria.
-In England he worked as a film designer with Richard Macdonald, and was associated with Peter Blake, Joe Tilson, Ceri Richards and Keith Vaughan.
+Kempf was born in Melbourne on 20 June 1926, and studied at the National Gallery of Victoria Art School, then (between 1957 and 1960) in Perugia, Italy, and with Oscar Kokoschka in Salzburg, Austria.
+In England, he worked as a film designer with Richard Macdonald, and was associated with Peter Blake, Joe Tilson, Ceri Richards and Keith Vaughan.
 Vaughan had an influence on Kempf’s work of the 1960s.

 Career

-Kempf worked with and in a variety of media, styles and methods including paint, print, etching, lithograph, monotype, screenprint, textile and woodcut.
+Kempf worked with and in a variety of media, styles, and methods, including paint, print, etching, lithograph, monotype, screenprint, textile, and woodcut.

 Kempf moved to Adelaide, South Australia, in 1963, becoming head of printmaking at the then North Adelaide School of Arts in 1969.
-He was senior lecturer in printmaking at the University of South Australia from 1973 to 1981, and a guest lecturer at the Slade School of Fine Art, the University of London, the Edinburgh College of Art, Scotland and the Gloucester College of Art.
-He participated in over 90 one-man invitation exhibitions in America, Israel, Germany, Poland and China.
+He was a senior lecturer in printmaking at the University of South Australia from 1973 to 1981, and a guest lecturer at the Slade School of Fine Art, the University of London, the Edinburgh College of Art, Scotland, and the Gloucester College of Art.
+He participated in over 90 one-man invitation exhibitions in America, Israel, Germany, Poland, and China.